Written by Divinity Nutra, Updated on March 20, 2023

 In today’s article, we will explore the research behind curcumin’s ability to help IBD treatment, including both ulcerative colitis and Crohn’s disease.

+Does turmeric help intestinal inflammation?
 One randomized, double-blind study containing 89 participants with quiescent ulcerative colitis (UC) tested curcumin’s ability to serve as maintenance therapy.
 There were two groups of patients: 45 individuals consumed 2g of curcumin per day in a split dosage, and a placebo group.

 Mesalamine is a popular drug used to treat ulcerative colitis.
-While it can be useful on its own, one team of researches sought to test the efficacy of treatment by pairing it with turmeric.
+While it can be useful on its own, one team of researchers sought to test the efficacy of treatment by pairing it with turmeric.

 This study was also placebo-controlled and double-blind.
-It contained a total of 50 patients with mild-to-moderate UC who were currently treating with mesalamine.
+It contained a total of 50 patients with mild-to-moderate UC who were currently treated with mesalamine.
 The results using both mesalamine and curcumin were quite convincing.
 Here is the summary.

 - Using the intention-to-treat analysis, 53.8% of the curcumin group achieved clinical remission at week 4 of the study.
 In the placebo group, none of the participants achieved remission.